wp-plugins/jonradio-multiple-themes/readme.txt

 == Changelog ==

+= 4.12 =
+* Fix Query Keyword=anything; theme selection was not matching
+* Fix Array to String Warning on some Search plugins by rewriting jt_mt_themes_defined() which creates list of Themes referenced in plugin Settings
+* Add More Diagnostic Information to Settings page
+* Suggest "URL Prefix" setting when "URL" setting does not work, especially for WooCommerce
+* Detect Memberium plugins and explain that Sticky will not work with Membership System V2 because it blocks Cookies
+* Add Warning and change one confusing Error Message when Query is incorrectly included in URL of Page/Post entry

 = 4.11.2 =
 * Made all Query comparisons (URL match Setting) case insensitive
 * Eliminate Connection Info prompt from Settings page that occurred for certain User Permissions